karmstr7/group-event-scheduler/README.md

  the app will do all the work for you!
 - How does it work, exactly?
-- Event Scheduler uses Google Calendar API to simulate a time table, which means it pulls calendar events from your friends' Google Calendar, to estimate the availability times.
+- Event Scheduler uses Google Calendar API to simulate a time table, which means it pulls calendar events from your friends' Google calendars, to estimate the availability times.
 Once everyone you want has participated and the calculations are done, you will be give a list of choices to decide the perfect time, or not, for the meeting.